jamespglaze/Kopernicus/README.md

 1.)
 Not exactly a bug, but worth mentioning: The Kopernicus_Config.cfg file is rewritten when the game exits.
 This means any edits made while playing the game will not be preserved.
 Edit the file only with the game exited, please.

 2.)
 At interstellar ranges, heat can sometimes behave strangely, sometimes related to map zoom (be careful zooming out).
 It is best to turn off part heating when traveling far far away.
+[This should be mostly fixed in this latest edition]

 3.)
 When zooming out all the way out in map view at interstellar ranges, the navball furthermore sometimes behaves oddly.
 We are working on this and monitoring all the interstellar bugs actively.